 It’s April, the beginning of the breeding season.
 They fly and sing all day, whilst searching for the perfect spot to breed.
 Quite some birds have already found their spot.
 Robin gives me a little hint: ,,Go, just before sunset, to the end of the island.
 I won’t tell you why, you have to see it for yourself…”

 Now I am curious of course.
 What does he mean?
 At the end of the day, I am wandering along the shoreline.
 There is no one there, just me.
 I hear a noise and it slowly comes closer and becomes louder.
 I have no idea what I am listening to or where it comes from.
 Then all of a sudden, I see a huge group of birds, heading my way.
 Thousands of them.
 Circling above the island.
 Thousands of terns, getting ready for the breeding season.
 Spectacular.

 Mimo dives into the clear and warm waters.
 He is a rastafari, like many of them on the island.
 I ask him what it is like to live like a rastafari.
 Proudly he announces: ,,Welcome to the tropics, no hurry needed, it’s way to warm for that!”
 He puts his long dreadlocks backwards and gives me a wide smile.

 Now it’s my turn to go snorkeling.
-Beautiful sight of fishes every where.
+The beautiful sight of fishes everywhere.
 My eye catches a haze of sand….
 A big manta ray is looking for food.
-Violantly he uses his one and a half meter long wings to plough the soil.
+Violently he uses his one and a half meter long wings to plow the soil.
 He is followed by other, small fish.
-Ready for some leftovers, but they stay at a wise distant.
+Ready for some leftovers, but they stay at a wise distance.
 The shallow water is extremely clear.

 Just ahead four green turtles swim by.
-They are not afraid of this long and weird looking snorkeling creature.
-Instead, they come take a look, curious as they are.
-They surround me, like I am the attraction.
+They are not afraid of this long and weird-looking snorkeling creature.
+Instead, they come to take a look, curious as they are.
+They surround me like I am the attraction.
 This is what travel is all about.
 Memories for a lifetime.
-It’s the Seychelles, in it’s purest form.
+It’s Seychelles, in it’s purest form.